ethereum-optimism/optimism/.gitbook/contents/hc/4_deploy-smart-contract.md

-## Step 4: Deploy the Smart Contract
+## Deploy the Smart Contract

-With a few adjustments to the deploy.py script, we can easily deploy our newly created smart contract.
+With a few adjustments to the `deploy.py` script, we can easily deploy our newly created smart contract.

 First, we need to configure the script to connect to our L1 and L2 networks: